drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ## lung physiology and exposure

-- Diffusion of gases across blood-gas barrier is passive and govenerned by Fick's Law:
+- Diffusion of gases across blood-gas barrier is passive and govenerned by Fick's Law.
+- You will recall...

+##

 > Vgas (diffusing) is proportional to Area/Thickness * D(diffusion constant) * (P1 - P2)
 > D = solubility / root of the molecular weight of the gas